2016 Call for Submissions

-Lewis University and Kansas City Kansas Community College are pleased to announce an international call for submissions for the Electronic Music Midwest Festival, featuring guest performer Keith Benjamin (trumpet), to be held November 19-21, 2015 at Kansas City Kansas Community College.
+Lewis University and Kansas City Kansas Community College are pleased to announce an international call for submissions for the Electronic Music Midwest Festival, featuring guest performer Sarah Plum, to be held October 13-15, 2016 at Lewis University

 Each concert will feature an 8.1 speaker diffusion system.
-Acclaimed trumpeter, Keith Benjamin, will be the featured performer and composers are encouraged to submit works for his consideration.
+Acclaimed violinist Sarah Plum will be the featured performer and composers are encouraged to submit works for her consideration.
 Any composer regardless of region, age or nationality may submit one work.

 EMM accepts all electroacoustic works, but we especially seek music that falls within one of the following categories:

-1) Composition for trumpet and fixed media and/or live electronics
+1) Composition for violin and fixed media and/or live electronics

 Entry Fee: none